Srcodesalittle/Ignition-panel-to-wake-on-lan/README.md

 2. You will need an ethernet cable to execute the wake on lan, this wont work over wifi, I have tried.
 So the length of cable you need will depend on your house setup.
 If it's unfeasible, consider a ![powerline adapter](https://www.amazon.com/TP-Link-AV600-Powerline-Ethernet-Adapter/dp/B00AWRUICG).

 ## The brains of the operation, the NodeMCU ESP8266 module:
 An ESP8266 is an IOT module which is similar to an arduino except it comes built in with wireless networking capabilities and operates on a 3.3V logic level as opposed to the arduino's 5V.
 The nodemcu board is an ESP8266 module with pinouts, and a USB input for easier acces/powering abilities.
 (I'm sure there's more to the board but that's really all I know).
-There's no reason this project wont work with the new ESP32 module as well.
 I refer to "pins" throughout this guide, if you're unaware of what a pin is, it's the pokey bits that come out of the chipset.
 Seen here looking like metal teeth ![metal pins](https://cdn.instructables.com/FNA/7UD5/JH8JBT8A/FNA7UD5JH8JBT8A.LARGE.jpg)

+They sit in the breadboard and allow access to the various input/outputs of the board. **If you're unsure of what a breadboard is**, give [this](https://www.youtube.com/watch?v=6WReFkfrUIk) a watch to learn how to use a breadboard.
+People much smarter than I have created all sorts of useful functions for the ESP8266 including the ability to connect to wifi, send wake on lan packets, and communicate with other ESP8266 devices.
+We will use these three functions in this project.
+There's no reason this project wont work with the new ESP32 module as well.

 ## Powering the ignition panel
 - The simplest way to power your box is using the microusb input on the board.
 This will take 5V and draw between 1-2A of current.
 So if you get any cheap powerbank you should be good to go.
 Plugging it into your PC's USB port while uploading code etc will also be enough to power the module and troublehsoot.